-When you grow up in the south, chances are pretty good that Momma’s fried chicken made its way to your dinner table on a regular basis.
-If you miss the crispy, tender flavors of your youth, but you don’t miss all the greasy fat and calories, you’ll love our skinny Slow Cooker Fried Chicken recipe.
-This skinny recipe won’t wreck havoc on your waist size and tastes yummy at the same time.
-Best of all, since it is a slow cooker recipe, it is healthy AND convenient.
-Try our fried chicken recipe for your next family dinner or bring it along to a summer picnic.
+When you grow up in the South, chances are pretty good that Momma’s fried chicken made its way to your dinner table on a regular basis.
+If you miss the crispy, tender flavors of your youth (but, you don’t miss all of the greasy fat and calories), you’ll love our slow cooker fried chicken recipe.
+It won’t wreak havoc on your healthy eating plan but it still captures all the yummy flavors you love about fried chicken.

 Minimum Crock Pot size: 6 quarts